auckyfaralyab-spec/auckyfaralyab-spec/README.md

 # 🚀 About Me

 - 🌱 Currently learning Programming, Networking, and Linux
-- 💻 Interested in Cybersecurity, Artificial Intelligence, and UI/UX Design
 - 📚 Building projects to improve my technical skills
-- 🎯 Preparing myself for DTP selection and future career opportunities
+- 🎯 Preparing myself future career opportunities
 - 🤝 Always open to learning new things and collaborating

 ---